Kenya Pipeline IPO Extended: Is KPC Overpriced at KSh 9?

 An IPO extension does not mean Kenya Pipeline is a weak business.

-For full background analysis, read: Kenya Pipeline IPO: Risks and Benefits Explained
+For the full background analysis, read: Kenya Pipeline IPO: Risks and Benefits Explained

 Disclaimer: This content is for general informational purposes only and does not constitute financial advice.
 Read the full disclaimer.